-The following software is available for use with the DT9832 Series modules and is on the Data Acquisition OMNI CD:
+The following software is available for use with the DT9836 Series modules and is on the Data Acquisition OMNI CD:

-- DT9832 Series Device Driver The device driver allows you to use a DT9832 Series module with any of the supported software packages or utilities.
-Refer to Chapter 3 for more information on loading and configuring the device driver. - Quick DataAcq application The Quick DataAcq application provides a quick way to get up and running using a DT9832 Series module.
-Using this application, you can verify key features of the modules, display data on the screen, and save data to disk.
-Refer to Chapter 5 for more information on using the Quick DataAcq application. - Measure Foundry An evaluation version of this software is included or provided via a link on the Data Acquisition OMNI CD.
+- DT9836 Series Device Driver The device driver allows you to use a DT9836 Series module with any of the supported software packages or utilities. - Quick DataAcq application The Quick DataAcq application provides a quick way to get up and running using a DT9836 Series module.
+Using this application, you can verify key features of the modules, display data on the screen, and save data to disk. - Measure Foundry An evaluation version of this software is included or provided via a link on the Data Acquisition OMNI CD.
 Measure Foundry is a drag-and-drop test and measurement application builder designed to give you top performance with ease-of-use development.
-Order the full development version of this software package to develop your own application using real hardware. - DT-Open Layers for .NET Class Library Use this class library if you want to use Visual C# or Visual Basic for .NET to develop your own application software for a DT9832 Series module using Visual Studio 2003 or Visual Studio 2005; the class library complies with the DT-Open Layers standard. - DataAcq SDK Use the Data Acq SDK if you want to use Visual Studio 6.0 and Microsoft C or C++ to develop your own application software for a DT9832 Series module using Windows 2000 or Windows XP; the DataAcq SDK complies with the DT-Open Layers standard.
+Order the full development version of this software package to develop your own application using real hardware. - DT-Open Layers for .NET Class Library Use this class library if you want to use Visual C# or Visual Basic for .NET to develop your own application software for a DT9836 Series module using Visual Studio 2003 or Visual Studio 2005; the class library complies with the DT-Open Layers standard. - DataAcq SDK Use the Data Acq SDK if you want to use Visual Studio 6.0 and Microsoft C or C++ to develop your own application software for a DT9836 Series module using Windows 2000 or Windows XP; the DataAcq SDK complies with the DT-Open Layers standard. - DTx-EZ DTx-EZ provides ActiveX controls, which allow you to access the capabilities of the DT9836 Series modules using Microsoft Visual Basic or Visual C++; DTx-EZ complies with the DT-Open Layers standard.

-- DTx-EZ DTx-EZ provides ActiveX controls, which allow you to access the capabilities of the DT9832 Series modules using Microsoft Visual Basic or Visual C++; DTx-EZ complies with the DT-Open Layers standard. - DAQ Adaptor for MATLAB Data Translation's DAQ Adaptor provides an interface between the MATLAB Data Acquisition (DAQ) subsystem from The MathWorks and Data Translation's DT-Open Layers architecture. - DT-LV Link Use DT-LV Link if you want to use the LabVIEW graphical programming language to access the capabilities of Data Translation modules.
+- DAQ Adaptor for MATLAB Data Translation's DAQ Adaptor provides an interface between the MATLAB Data Acquisition (DAQ) subsystem from The MathWorks and Data Translation's DT-Open Layers architecture. - DT-LV Link Use DT-LV Link if you want to use the LabVIEW graphical programming language to access the capabilities of the DT9836 Series modules.